Belton Park walk

 Belton House main car park, grid ref: SK928391

 Make your way from the visitor reception building towards the front steps of Belton House.
-As you look at the mansion, follow the small gravel path on your right, into the park, keeping the estate railing on your left.
-During the Spring and Summer months, when sheep are grazing this area of the park, you will also have to go through a small pedestrian gate to pass through the temporary electric fencing.
-Follow the treeline all the way to a gate in the wooden fence.
+As you look at the mansion, follow the small gravel path on your right into the park, keeping the estate railing on your left.
+When sheep are grazing this area of the park, you will also have to go through a small pedestrian gate to pass through the temporary electric fencing.
+Follow the tree line all the way to the gate in the wooden fence.

 Belton House is the former home of the Brownlow family and is often cited as being the perfect example of an English country-house estate.
-The seventeenth-century Carolean treasure house contains fine collections of porcelain, silver, paintings and books.
+The 17th century Carolean treasure house contains fine collections of porcelain, silver, paintings and books.
 Why not pop in when you have finished your walk?
+The mansion is open Friday - Monday, 12.30 - 5pm.

 Seen from across the parkland during the walk, the tower was completed in 1751 for Viscount Tyrconnel.
 The viewing tower was designed as a focal point.
 Guests would gaze out along the avenue of lime and horse chestnut trees towards this ‘eye catcher’ on the hill.
-Reach Bellmount Tower from the car park on Five Gates Road.
+Reach Bellmount Tower from the car park on Five Gates Road, it is not accessible from this walk.

 Built in memory of Viscount Alford.
 The Latin inscription reads: "Farewell, my dearest son.
 Among these trees, once fortunate in aspect, I, your weeping father, place this here, offered in your name with a prayer".

-With your back to the Lion Gates, that once marked the main route into the Belton estate, head left along the grass path towards the River Witham.
-Along this stretch, you’ll often see or hear Green Woodpeckers, who like to feast on the yellow meadow ants found in the numerous ant hills.
+With your back to the gates, proceed up the avenue towards the house for 50 metres then follow the waymarked path to your left that will lead you towards the River Witham.
+Along this stretch you’ll often see or hear green woodpeckers, who like to feed on the yellow meadow ants found in the numerous ant hills.

 These gates once marked the main route into the Belton estate and originally stood by the main road to Lincoln.